 At present, Hyundai has only confirmed a high-performance N version of the i30 is coming in 2017.
 This is set to be called RN30, according to recent trademark applications.

 The N version could be the model depicted in the middle of the three line drawings, as its profile seems to match the proportions of the five-door hatchback.
 However, this model could also be a low-riding crossover that could sit below the Tucson in Hyundai’s range.

 The other two line drawings are easier to decipher.
-The model on the far right is the estate version of the i30, while the one on the left appears to be a swoopy four-door saloon-come-coupé, not too dissimilar in profile to the i40 saloon model.
+The model on the far right is the estate version of the Read more about the all-new i30, while the one on the left appears to be a swoopy four-door saloon-come-coupé, not too dissimilar in profile to the i40 saloon model.